Azure/aztfmigrate/readme.md

     version    Displays the version of the migration tool
 ```

-1. Run `azapi2azurerm plan -target-provider=azurerm` under your terraform working directory,
+1. Run `aztfmigrate plan -target-provider=azurerm` under your terraform working directory,
    it will list all resources that can be migrated from `azapi` provider to `azurerm` provider.
-   The Terraform addresses listed in file `azapi2azurerm.ignore` will be ignored during migration.
+   The Terraform addresses listed in file `aztfmigrate.ignore` will be ignored during migration.
 ```
 2022/01/25 14:34:46 [INFO] searching azapi_resource & azapi_update_resource...
 2022/01/25 14:34:55 [INFO]